tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 ## Propagate styles

 Our button is ready, but what if we need to add more buttons to our application.
 It would be a mess to write so many attributes for each button.
-In **NuML** there is a definition element [nu-attrs](../../reference/elements/nu-attrs.md) that allows to propagate a set of attributes inside specific context.
+In **Numl** there is a definition element [nu-attrs](../../reference/elements/nu-attrs.md) that allows to propagate a set of attributes inside specific context.
 As definition is set we can use `as` attribute to use it:

 ```html
 <split/>